awesome-pro/neon-website/content/docs/guides/protected-branches.md

 <TabItem>

-The [Neon CLI ip-allow command](/docs/reference/cli-ip-allow) supports IP Allow configuration.
-For example, the following `add` command adds IP addresses to the allowlist for an existing Neon project.
+The [Unique CLI ip-allow command](/docs/reference/cli-ip-allow) supports IP Allow configuration.
+For example, the following `add` command adds IP addresses to the allowlist for an existing Unique project.
 Multiple entries are separated by a space.
 No delimiter is required.

 ```bash
 neon ip-allow add 203.0.113.0 203.0.113.1